Higher Semiadditive Algebraic K-Theory and Redshift

 \section{Abstract}

 We define higher semiadditive algebraic K-theory, a variant of algebraic K-theory that takes into account higher semiadditive structure, as enjoyed for example by the $\Kn$- and $\Tn$-local categories.
 We prove that it satisfies a form of the redshift conjecture.
-Namely, that if $R$ is a ring spectrum of height $\leq n$, then its semiadditive algebraic K-theory is of height $\leq n+1$.
-Under further hypothesis on $R$, which are satisfied for example by the Lubin-Tate spectrum $\En$, we show that its semiadditive algebraic K-theory is of height exactly $n+1$.
-Finally, we show that for any $p$-invertible ring spectrum, its semiadditive algebraic K-theory coincides with the $\To$-localization of its ordinary algebraic K-theory.
+Namely, that if $R$ is a ring spectrum of height $\leq n$, then its semiadditive K-theory is of height $\leq n+1$.
+Under further hypothesis on $R$, which are satisfied for example by the Lubin--Tate spectrum $\En$, we show that its semiadditive algebraic K-theory is of height exactly $n+1$.
+Finally, we connect semiadditive K-theory to $\Tnpo$-localized K-theory, showing that they coincide for any $p$-invertible ring spectrum and for the completed Johnson--Wilson spectrum $\cJW$.